In this Teaching Letter series on the theme of Your Value, Your Worth, we have been looking at what the Bible has to say about the human personality.

-“For my thoughts are not your thoughts, neither are your ways my ways,” declares the Lord.
-“As the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.”
+“For My thoughts are not your thoughts, nor are your ways My ways,” declares the Lord.
+“For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.”

-As I was pondering on the vast gap that separates God’s ways and thoughts from ours, I was forcefully reminded of the account of Gideon and his army in Judges 6, 7and 8.
+As I was pondering on the vast gap that separates God’s ways and thoughts from ours, I was suddenly reminded of the account of Gideon and his army in Judges 6, 7, and 8.

-At this time, Israel had fallen into sin and idolatry and as a judgment God permitted vast hordes of Midianites to invade their land each year and rob them of their harvest.
+At this time, Israel had fallen into sin and idolatry.
+As a judgment upon them, God permitted vast hordes of Midianites to invade their land each year and rob them of their harvest.